pusher/pusher-js/README.markdown

 ## Developing

+At the moment we don't use Bundler, so you might have to install one of more of the following gems: sinatra, jbundle

-Run a development server which serves bundled javascript from <http://localhost:4500/dev/pusher.js> so that you can edit files in /src freely
+Run a development server which serves bundled javascript from <http://localhost:4500/dev/version/pusher.js> so that you can edit files in /src freely

     ruby devserver.rb

 In order to build the minified versions:

-    gem install closure-compiler sprockets
+    gem install jbundle
     mv config/config.yml.example config/config.yml # and edit
     ENVIRONMENT=development rake